Saint Ildephonse of Seville Parish Church (Malasiqui): Present church

 Father Salvador Millan built the present church which was finished in 1897.
 However, another earthquake destroyed the church on July 16, 1990, under Father Abraham R. Esquig.
 The convent was converted into a Catholic School, with the blessing of Msgr.
 Mariano Madriaga on July 2, 1972.
 The reconstruction of the damaged church was planned and executed by Architects Angel B. Abad, Roman A. Macaraeg and Alvin M. Torio during the term of Father Abraham R. Esquig.
 It was blessed on September 28, 2002.

+Parish priest

+The Parish priest is headed by Rev. Fr.
+Mario Dominic C. Sanchez.
+He was replaced by Rafael Tambao-An Cruz who became the third bishop of Diocese of Baguio.